40. Baltic Cruise – 2015

 Stockholm, Sweden

-The Vasa is a ship built in 1628.
-It was built as a battle ship to fight Poland.
-The builders were not allowed to have written drawings because that might fall into the wrong hands.
+The Vasa was built in 1628, as a battle ship to fight Poland.
+The builders were not allowed to have written drawings in case they might fall into the wrong hands.

 The ship had beautiful statues carved on it and the front of the ship was about 4 stories high.
 Note how small the people are in this picture.